apache/james-project/grafana-reporting/README.md

  - Statistics about Mailet / Matcher execution times
  - Statistics about Mail queues
  - Statistics about DNS calls
- - Some other, diverse informations on the James server internals
+ - Some other, diverse information on the James server internals
  - Cassandra driver statistics
  - Tika HTTP client statistics
  - SpamAssassin TCP client statistics